Last updated February 9th, 2021.

-I am highly respectful of your privacy.
 I’ve done everything I can to limit the data I collect from you while still being able to understand the traffic to my site.
 I use an analytics program called Matomo to collect some very basic data.
 Here’s what I’m doing to protect your privacy on Pizza Emoji:

 - I’m not collecting any personally identifiable information